Second Sino-Japanese War: Ili Rebellion

-Central Asian rebellions

-In 1937, then pro-Soviet General Sheng Shicai invaded Dunganistan accompanied by Soviet troops to defeat General Ma Hushan of the KMT 36th Division.
-General Ma expected help from Nanjing, but did not receive it.
-The Nationalist government was forced to deny these maneuvers as "Japanese propaganda", as it needed continued military supplies from the Soviets.

 As the war went on, Nationalist General Ma Buqing was in virtual control of the Gansu corridor.
 Ma had earlier fought against the Japanese, but because the Soviet threat was great, Chiang in July 1942 directed him to move 30,000 of his troops to the Tsaidam marsh in the Qaidam Basin of Qinghai.
 Chiang further named Ma as Reclamation Commissioner, to threaten Sheng's southern flank in Xinjiang, which bordered Tsaidam.

 The Ili Rebellion broke out in Xinjiang when the Kuomintang Hui Officer Liu Bin-Di was killed while fighting Turkic Uyghur rebels in November 1944.
 The Soviet Union supported the Turkic rebels against the Kuomintang, and Kuomintang forces fought back.
+The conflict ended in a ceasefire and establishment of a coalition government between the East Turkestan Republic and Republic of China in June 1946.